javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 	       (* Launch the live variable analysis *) let live = Live_bir.run code in
 	       let (cn,ms) = JBasics.cms_split cm.Javalib.cm_class_method_signature in
-		 method_dead_affect cn ms code live plugin_infos (*==> Next function to write *)
+		 method_dead_affect cn ms code live plugin_infos (*==> We need to write this function next*) )
-      )
       ioc;
     plugin_infos
 ~~~~~

-Finally we could write concrete part of the analysis that checks the
+Finally we write the part of the analysis that checks a method and fills the
-code of a method and fill the data structure for the plugin.
+*plug\_info* data structure with warnings and information for the plugin.

 ~~~~~
 (**[method_dead_affect cn ms code live plug_info] modifies the data